What Is a Self-Sustaining Business?

 But, what does a self-sustaining business really look like?
 And, how do you know that you’ve created one?

 The test to determine if you have a self-sustaining business is a pretty easy one.

 Can you step away from your business right now and it will continue to generate a level of revenue and profitability that does not your impact lifestyle and that of your employees?

 If the answer is YES, then you have created a self-sustaining business.
 If the answer is NO, then you are not there yet.
 You are stuck in what I can “no man’s land.”
 You’re profitable, but your business needs you in order to create that profit!

 A Self-Sustaining Business and the Business Growth Cycle

 Ok, so you know where you are, but what does where you want to be look like?
-That would be the Success Stage of the growth cycle.
+That would be the Self-Sustainability Stage of the growth cycle.

 If you had all those things, wouldn’t you think that you were successful?
 Of course you would.
 I would say you were successful.

 However, the success isn’t business success.
 It’s personal success!!!